 - Edward Washines, Yakama Nation

-Visit our Truth and Reconciliation Tribal Advisory Committee Members page to read member bios.
+Visit our Truth and Healing Tribal Advisory Committee Members page to read member bios.

-Tribes and Tribal communities continue to experience issues at higher rates than other groups.
-To quantify the residual harm caused by removal, termination and assimilation era practices, we need only look to the symptoms present within modern Indigenous communities including: higher rates of incarceration, chronic disease, involvement in the child welfare system and the crisis of our missing and murdered Indigenous women and people.
-There is an intersection between these effects of colonization.
-That intersection is trauma.
-Trauma reverberates through time affecting generations as each new generation accepts the baton of survival passed to them by their ancestors- “trauma not transformed is trauma transferred”.
+Tribes and Tribal communities continue to experience disparity at higher rates than other groups.
+The continuing harm to Indigenous communities caused by removal, termination and assimilation era practices is evident in the higher rates of incarceration, chronic disease, involvement in the child welfare system and the crisis of our missing and murdered Indigenous women and people.

 Washington has made this commitment to create space and time to investigate our state’s history as it relates to the original inhabitants of our land.
 Termination, removal and assimilation practices brought death, starvation, theft and violence into the lives of Indigenous communities across our nation.
 Thankfully, these attempts to terminate Indigenous spirituality, culture and language were unsuccessful.
 It is with gratitude that we begin this healing journey.